Driving in France with Children

 Driving in France with children has similar rules to driving in the UK but with a few minor, but very important differences!

-In France, as in the UK, the driver is always responsible for ensuring that all juvenile passengers within the vehicle are restrained in the appropriate way.
+The driver is always responsible for ensuring all juvenile passengers are restrained in the appropriate way.
 Juveniles include all those up to the age of 18.

-The main difference between driving in the UK with children and driving in France with children are the rules governing child seats and where children can sit in the car.
+The main difference between driving in the UK and driving in France with children are the rules governing child seats and where children can sit in the car.

-Secondly, children up to the age of 10 Must be using an approved restraint or child seat which is suitable for both their age and also their size.
-There is no upper height limit as in the UK and it is recommended that children can wear adult seat-belts if, when sat in the car seat the seat-belt sits across their shoulder and not their neck.
+Secondly, children up to the age of 10 must be using an approved restraint or child seat.
+This must be suitable for both their age and also their size.
+There is no upper height limit as in the UK.
+Children can wear adult seat-belts if the seat-belt sits across their shoulder and not their neck.